ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

 Some plugins, though, provide native functionality that the user interacts with directly.
 The <a href="https://capacitorjs.com/docs/apis/share" target="_blank">Social Sharing</a> plugin is one of those.
 In this lab we will update the code to use that plugin to allow us to share tea tasting notes with our friends.

+Add the plugin by running the following commands:

 ```bash
 npm i @capacitor/share
 npx cap sync